WorldHistoricalGazetteer/place/docs-source/content/600-Technical-Administration.md

 ## Deploy Services

 * Helm is not installed on the VM, so the first step is to set up a Helm-enabled management pod to deploy the services.
+  This will also serve as part of the CI/CD pipeline.

 ```bash
 # Create the management namespace (idempotent method)